Internon/inter-recon/README.md

 Remember if you copy or link the inter-recon script to bin path (ex: /usr/bin/) you can execute the script from where you want.
 It will create the output where you are.

+IMPORTANT TO SEE WFUZZ PROBLEM AND WORKAROUND ON THE END OF THE README (Additional information section)

 To use multiple known domain/IPs as eg.:
 - Create file domains.txt with all domains or different IPs
 - Execute: inter-recon -T $(pwd)/domains.txt -d $(pwd)/known-domains -w /home/kali/Desktop/tools/inter-recon/dictionaries/without-slash/dict-small-without-slash.txt  -s all -a true